sage-code/maj/README.md

 **Notes:**

+Due to this alphabet and word mixture, Maj is so an artificial _creole_ language;

 * The script alphabet is mapped with the Latin print alphabet;
+* The script alphabet do not have uppercase letters;
 * The script alphabet is using same punctuation marks as Latin;
-* The script alphabet do not have uppercase letters;

 **Tools:**